Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Introduction

 In this work, we utilize N-body simulation and semi-analytical model to study the cross-correlation between MeerKAT H\textsc{i} intensity mapping and Chinese Space Station Survey Telescope (CSST) spectroscopic galaxy survey, and forecast the cosmological constraint power.
 MeerKAT is a pathfinder project of the SKA \citep{MeerKAT1, MeerKAT2}.
 It consists 64 dishes equipped with state-of-the-art receivers, which are capable of observing in both single-dish and interferometric modes.
-MeerKAT will expand to 197 dishes and become an essential part of SKA-mid.
 And one of the flagship missions of MeerKAT, which is called MeerKLASS (MeerKAT Large Area Synoptic Survey), aims to conduct H\textsc{i} intensity mapping in single-dish mode over survey area of 4000 deg$^2$ \citep{MeerKAT1}.

-The galaxy survey we consider is the Chinese Space Station Optical Survey (CSS-OS) \citep{CSST1, CSST2, CSST3, CSST4, CSST5, CSST6}.
+The galaxy survey we consider is the Chinese Space Station Optical Survey (CSS-OS) \citep{CSST1, SNR1, CSST3, CSST4, CSST6}.
 CSS-OS is the major observation project of CSST, targeting to obtain a high-quality galaxy photometric and spectroscopic catalogs over 17,500 $\mathrm{deg^2}$ survey area during its 10-year mission.
 Here, we focus on the CSST slitless spectroscopic survey, which can determine the redshift of galaxies accurately.
 The overlapping survey area of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey can reach several thousand square degrees, and their target redshift are basically in the same range.
 Thus we anticipate they would make promising cross-correlation detection in the near future.

 The paper is structured as follows: in Section.\ref{sec:simulation}, we introduce our methods of generating mock data of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey; in Section.\ref{sec:power spectrum}, we describe the estimators of the galaxy auto- and 21cm-galaxy cross-power spectra; in Section.\ref{sec:PCA&TF}, we discuss the details of the methodology of signal extraction, including both foreground removal of H\text{i} intensity maps and signal compensation for the cross-power spectra; in Section.\ref{sec:Obbr}, we present the predicted constraint results on the relevant cosmological parameters; we summarize our work in Section.\ref{sec:conclusion}